-- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help assessment, children's social care and other agencies will support where appropriate
+- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment

+- Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required which will be reviewed and adapted where necessary. - Early help assessment, children's social care and other agencies will support where appropriate